Full-Form of CPA (Certified Public Accountant)

 An aspirant pursuing CPA can complete the course within seven months to a one-year timeframe.
 It is an online exam conducted on a single level where the applicant will only need to clear 4 papers.

 Difference Between CPA and CA

-- CA is an Indian course and the individuals with this degree are not much recognized globally.
-CPA being an international course receives recognition all across the globe.
+- CA is an Indian course, and individuals with this degree are not much recognized globally.
+CPA being an international course, receives recognition all across the globe.

 - CA takes an average minimum of 4 to 5 years for an aspirant to complete.
 On the other hand, an individual pursuing CPA can complete the degree in a minimum of 7 months to 1 year.

-This has been a guide to the Full Form of CPA i.e (Certified Public Accountants).
-Here we discuss the education requirement of CPA, work experience, exam and how to become a CPA along with benefits and differences between CPA and CA. You may refer to the following articles to learn more about finance –
+This article is a guide to the Full Form of CPA.
+We discuss the Certified Public Accountants education requirement, exam, how to become one, and benefits.
+You may refer to the following articles to learn more about finance –